weiwennnn/Alienvszombie/PART2.md

 9. Game detail 3: Alien's attack will clear to 0 at next turn if player not decided to attack zombie.
 10. Quit functions while still in play.

 ## Additional Features

-NONE.
+-

 ## Contributions

 ### HEE_KAI_WEN

-1. Main Menu (Editable setting: ONLY accept odd numbers for the column and row.)
+1. Game Board.
-2. Create Game board based on the setting.
+2. Multiple Zombies.
 3. Zombie movement and attack behaviour.
-4. Objects functions.
+4. Alien target to attack closest zombie when found a pod.

 ### LEE_WEI_WEN

 1. Random items appear on the map.
-2. Alien appear in the midddle of the map.
+2. Aliean appear in the midddle of the map.
 3. SAVE function.
 4. Alien's health and attack behaviour.

 ### TAI_JIN_PEI

-1. Game Controls (Help function)
+1. Game Controls.
-2. QUIT function.
+2. Game Objects.
 3. LOAD function.
-4. Alien target to attack closest zombie when found a pod.
+4. QUIT function.

 ## Problems Encountered & Solutions